Human graph learning and information processing

 Given an understanding of how humans learn and represent transition networks, one can begin to study how much information a sequence of items conveys to a human observer.
 While the amount of information produced by a sequence (its entropy) depends only on individual transition probabilities, we demonstrate that the amount of information a human perceives depends systematically on the network structure of transitions.
 We develop an analytical framework to study the information generated by a system as perceived by a human observer.
 Applying our framework to several real networks, we find that they communicate a large amount of information (having high entropy) and do so efficiently (maintaining low divergence from human expectations).
 Moreover, we show that such efficient communication arises in networks that are simultaneously heterogeneous, with high-degree hubs, and clustered, with tightly-connected modules — the two defining features of hierarchical organization.
 Together, these results suggest that many real networks are constrained by the pressures of information transmission, and that these pressures select for specific structural features.

 Christopher W. Lynn and Danielle S. Bassett.
 Graph learning: How humans infer and represent networks.
 In revision, Proceedings of the National Academy of Sciences (arxiv.org/abs/1909.07186).

 Christopher W. Lynn, Lia Papadopoulos, Ari E. Kahn, and Danielle S. Bassett.
 Human information processing in complex networks.
-Under review, Nature Physics (arxiv.org/abs/1906.00926).
+In revision, Nature Physics (arxiv.org/abs/1906.00926).

 Collective human activity emerges from pairwise correlations